 Pilotage should be assembled in a clear and concise manner.
 Do not write information in essay format but rather illustrate in pictorial form.
 This is simple to do and easier to understand.

-The key of pilotage is planning ahead.
+The key to pilotage is planning ahead.
 You will need the following:

 - Pilot books (also known as ‘sailing directions’ or ASD’s)